pingcap/docs-cn/glossary.md

 Baseline Capturing captures queries that meet capturing conditions and create bindings for them.
 It is used for [preventing regression of execution plans during an upgrade](/sql-plan-management.md#prevent-regression-of-execution-plans-during-an-upgrade).

+### Bucket

+A [Region](#regionpeerraft-group) is logically divided into several small ranges called bucket.
+TiKV collects query statistics by buckets and reports the bucket status to PD.
+For details, see the [Bucket design doc](https://github.com/tikv/rfcs/blob/master/text/0082-dynamic-size-region.md#bucket).

 ## C

 ### Cached Table